 Who is a good candidate for the procedure?

 The most suitable patients for phakic IOL procedures are people aged 21 years to 45 years, though older patients may also be suitable depending on their examination findings.
+With the new multifocal ICL the age range is now TGA approved to up to 60 years.
 The eyesight and prescription should be stable.

 If you wear contact lenses you should refrain from wearing these a week prior to your assessment.